 These cookies are SOFT.
 Almost a muffin type cookie.
 There really is not much of a crisp or crunch to these cookies (which I love).
 You can always bake them for a couple extra minutes if you do in fact like a crisp, but they are not intended to be made this way.

-Thanks to the butter, molasses, almond flour and sugars, these gingerbread cookies will stay quite soft for a few days after baking.
+Thanks to the butter, molasses, almond flour and sugars, these gluten free gingerbread cookies will stay quite soft for a few days after baking.
 If you make them without icing, they can be stored in a container with a lid.

 If you make them without icing, I find it best to keep the lid slightly ajar or store them in the fridge because of the cream cheese/butter in the frosting.